3rd Silesian Uhlan Regiment: Third Children of Warsaw (1921-1938)

 On 16 October 1921, a flag was presented to the regiment, and it was named Third Children of Warsaw Uhlan Regiment by the City Council of Warsaw.
 This name was not officially accepted by the Ministry of Military Affairs.

 In June 1922, the regiment was sent to the Polish part of Upper Silesia, to take over the part of the region that was awarded to the Second Polish Republic after the Upper Silesia plebiscite.
 In the same year, it was garrisoned in the town of Tarnowskie Góry, where it remained until the 1939 Invasion of Poland.
 In 1924, its reserve squadron was placed in Bochnia, and in 1926, the third squadron was garrisoned in Pszczyna.
 From 1937–1939, the regiment was a part of the Kraków Cavalry Brigade.
 The adjective "Silesian" was added to its official name in 1938, following a motion of the Silesian Sejm.

 Invasion of Poland (1939)

 On 1 September 1939, the regiment, reinforced with the National Defense Tarnowskie Góry Battalion, was positioned north of Tarnowskie Góry, along the Kalety – Koszecin line.
 Its third squadron was sent to Boza Gora, where it was engaged in heavy fighting against the advancing Wehrmacht.

 Until September 3, the regiment fought German 2nd Light Division.
-It then began to retreat east, together with whole Army Kraków.
+It then began to retreat east, together with the whole Army Kraków.
 On September 6, the regiment took defensive positions near Pińczów, to cross the Vistula two days later.
 On September 8–12, it fought near Tarnobrzeg, and then retreated further east, to the area of Tarnogród.
 On September 19, the regiment was destroyed, and on the next day, its remnants capitulated, together with the whole Kraków Cavalry Brigade.